x0tt/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is my first repository, created for data scientists toolbox coursera course
+This is my first repository, created for data scientists toolbox coursera course.

+And edited later.